asphaltpanthers/RandomNumberGenerator/README.md

 # RandomNumberGenerator
-Generate some random numbers and test if they're randm
+Generate some random numbers and test if they're random